0xAX/linux-insides/Initialization/linux-initialization-2.md

 ...
 ```

-As you may see,  the virtual address space `ffff880000000000-ffffc7ffffffffff` is direct mapping of all physical memory.
+As explained above, the virtual address space `ffff880000000000-ffffc7ffffffffff` is direct mapping of all physical memory.
 When the kernel wants to access all physical memory, it uses direct mapping.

+Okay, let's get back to discussing `early_make_pgtable`.
 We initialize `pmd` and pass it to the `__early_make_pgtable` function along with `address`.
 The `__early_make_pgtable` function is defined in the same file as the `early_make_pgtable` function as the following:

 ```C
 int __init __early_make_pgtable(unsigned long address, pmdval_t pmd)